People & Relationships

 Practical Support

 We understand how overwhelming it can be trying to support a family and run a household.
 Providing practical support is, therefore, another crucial element of our service.
-We work with families to come up with practical solutions to practical problems, whether it’s housing issues or rent arrears, budgeting and debt, accessing benefits or learning about nutrition and how to cook healthy meals – we’re there to help with whatever is needed.
+We work with families to develop practical solutions to practical problems, whether it’s with housing issues or rent arrears, budgeting and debt, accessing benefits or learning about nutrition and how to cook healthy meals.
+We are here to help with whatever is needed.

 Partnership

-Many of the chidlren, young people and families we support already have a number of other agencies and services involved in their lives.
-We work closely with them to ensure a coordinated response and the best possible support for children, young people and families, whilst also reaching out to other organisations we feel could bring added value.
+Many of the children, young people and families we support already have many other agencies and services involved in their lives.
+We work closely with them to ensure that a coordinated response and the best possible support for children, young people and families is received.
+We also reach out to other organisations we feel could bring added value.

 Communities